ivancuric/js-perf/README.md

 Now it's all about `npm install`-ing whatever shiny new toy you find on NPM, bundling them together with Webpack in a huge single 1mb JS file and hammering your users' browser to a crawl while capping off their data plans.

 Try shipping less JS.
-You might not need the entire lodash library for you
+You might not need the entire lodash library for your project.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3MTUxMTIwNSwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTE0MTgwNjM3MTAsMzUyMjM1NTkzLC03Nj
-UxNTQyXX0=
+k1MTU0Ml19
 -->